Camfrm336/to-do-list/README.md

-Functial to-do-list that allows, saving, editing and deleting of task items.
+Functional to-do-list that allows, saving, editing and deleting of task items.